Mary Katharine Goddard

 Mary Katharine Goddard (June 16, 1738 – August 12, 1816) was an early American publisher, and the postmaster of the Baltimore Post Office from 1775 to 1789.
 She was the older sister of William Goddard, also a publisher and printer.
 She was the second printer to print the Declaration of Independence.
 Her copy, the Goddard Broadside, was commissioned by Congress in 1777, and was the first to include the names of the signatories.

 In 1998, Goddard was inducted into the Maryland Women's Hall of Fame.
 Goddard owned a slave named Belinda Starling.
-Upon her death in 1816, Goddard's will posthumously freed Starling and bequeathed to her all of Goddard's property.
+Upon her death in 1816, Goddard's will posthumously freed Starling and left all of her property to her.

 Early life

-Mary Katharine Goddard was born in Southern New England in 1738.
+Mary Katharine Goddard was born in southern New England in 1738.
 She was the daughter of Dr. Giles Goddard and Sarah Updike Goddard.
 Her father was the postmaster of New London, Connecticut.
 Goddard was taught reading and math by her mother.
 Her brother, William Goddard (1740–1817), was a few years younger and served an apprenticeship in the printing trade.

 Printing career

-The Goddard family (Sarah Updike Goddard, William Goddard and Mary Goddard) set up a printing press and were the first to publish a newspaper in Providence, Rhode Island, called The Providence Gazette.
+The Goddard family (Sarah, William and Mary) set up a printing business and were the first to publish a newspaper, The Providence Gazette, in Providence, Rhode Island.

-Mary's brother William was the publisher and printer of a revolutionary publication, the Maryland Journal; however, William then left Rhode Island to start a newspaper in Philadelphia.
-Mary Goddard took over control of the journal in 1774, while her brother was traveling to promote his Constitutional Post, and she continued to publish it throughout the American Revolutionary War until 1784, when her brother forced her to give up the newspaper.
+William was the publisher and printer of a revolutionary publication, the Maryland Journal; however, William then left Rhode Island to start a newspaper in Philadelphia.
+Mary took over control of the journal in 1774, while her brother was traveling to promote his Constitutional Post, and she continued to publish it throughout the American Revolutionary War until 1784, when her brother forced her to give up the newspaper.

-In 1775, Mary Katharine Goddard became postmaster of the Baltimore post office.
+In 1775, Mary became postmaster of the Baltimore post office.
 She also ran a book store and published an almanac in offices located around 250 Market Street (now East Baltimore Street, near South Street).

-Since taking over the Maryland Journal, Goddard was very active in the American Revolution, on the side of the colonial revolutionaries, via her printing.
-Goddard reprinted Thomas Paine's Common Sense in her publication, and she wrote and printed editorials speaking out against British brutality.
-Additionally, Goddard released publications about the Battle of Bunker Hill and Congress's call to arms.
+After taking over the Maryland Journal, Mary was very active in the American Revolution, on the side of the colonial revolutionaries, via her publications.
+She reprinted Thomas Paine's Common Sense in her publication, and wrote and printed editorials speaking out against British brutality.
+Additionally, Mary released publications about the Battle of Bunker Hill and Congress's call to arms.